Priy8429/Priy8429/README.md

-- 👋 Hi, I’m @Priy8429
+- 👋 Hi, I’m @Priyanka Rana
-- 👀 I’m interested in web development
+- 👀 I’m a sotware eveloper who passionate about learning and exploring new technologies
-- 🌱 I’m currently pursuing MCA
+- 🌱 I’m currently working on Expedien esolution
-- 💞️ I’m looking for intership
+- 💞️ I’m looking for new Opportunity
-- 📫 you can reach me through contact number 8429283016
+- 📫 you can reach me through priy8429@gmail.com

 <!---
 Priy8429/Priy8429 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.